 There is currently no requirement for dockside monitoring for the groundfish fishery.
 However, any sector can choose to develop and implement a dockside monitoring program as part of its operations plan, through approval by NMFS.
 Amendment 16 established a dockside monitoring program in the groundfish fishery, in order to verify landings of a vessel at the time it is weighed by a dealer and to certify the landing weights are accurate as reported on the dealer report.
 The dockside monitoring program was in place for FY2010 and partial FY2011, and set coverage levels at 50 percent of trips for FY2010 and 20 percent of trips in subsequent years.
-The dockside monitoring program duplicated information collected through the dockside monitoring program duplicated information collected by dealers, and in part due to unresolved issues that reduced the utility of the program data.
-More information on the previous dockside monitoring program can be found in Section 6.10.1.1 in the Affected Environment and in the Groundfish Plan Development Team Dockside Monitoring Discussion Paper (Appendix II).
+The dockside monitoring requirement was later eliminated (FW 48), because the information collected through the dockside monitoring program duplicated information collected by dealers, and in part due to unresolved issues that reduced the utility of the program data.
+More information on the previous dockside monitoring program can be found in Section 6.5.10.1.1 in the Affected Environment and in the Groundfish Plan Development Team Dockside Monitoring Discussion Paper (Appendix III).

-Option 1/No Action would continue to maintain no requirement for dockside monitoring for the groundfish fishery, except as part of the maximized retention electronic monitoring option if that is selected.
+Option 1/No Action would not require dockside monitoring for the groundfish fishery, except as part of the maximized retention electronic monitoring option if that is selected.
 Sectors would continue to have the ability to develop and implement a dockside monitoring program as part of their operations plans.

-4.2.1.2 Dockside Monitoring Option 2: Mandatory Dockside Monitoring Program for the Entire Commercial Groundfish Fishery (Sectors and Common Pool)
+4.2.1.2 Dockside Monitoring Option 2: Mandatory Dockside Monitoring Program for the Commercial Groundfish Fishery